Barbary macaques in Gibraltar: Royal visit

-On 11 May 1954, Queen Elizabeth II and the Duke of Edinburgh visited the ape packs while on a visit to Gibraltar.
+On 11 May 1954, Queen Elizabeth II and the Duke of Edinburgh visited the monkey packs while on a visit to Gibraltar.
 A photograph captured the Queen feeding a Barbary ape while the Duke of Edinburgh stood next to battle-dressed ape-keeper Gunner Wilfred Portlock.

 Management

 The monkeys are currently managed by the Gibraltar Ornithological and Natural History Society (GONHS), and veterinarian expertise is provided by the Gibraltar Veterinary Clinic.
 The macaques receive a daily supply of fresh water and vegetables, fruit and seeds as supplement to natural food resources (leaves, olives, roots, seeds and flowers).
 The animals are caught on a regular basis to check their health status.
 Additionally, body size, weight and several other measurements are taken.
 Finally, the animals are given a tattoo number and a microchip as a means of identification.
 But tattoos are not the only way to recognise individual macaques; many of them have particular marks, scars or spots which can be used as distinguishing features.
 All monkeys are photographed and the pictures and individual characteristics are catalogued.
 Cataloguing work is carried out by the GONHS.
 The GONHS also does collaborative studies with the Scientific Institute of Rabat-Agdal University (Morocco), the University of Notre Dame (Indiana, United States), the University of Vienna (Austria), the German Primate Centre (Germany) and the University of Zurich (Switzerland).

 Once every year, a census is conducted to provide data and to monitor reproductive success of the whole population.

 These demographic data are important for the management of the population generally, and fertility regulation in selected individuals, specifically.
 Since Barbary macaque females reproduce well, the population on Gibraltar is steadily increasing, which in turn puts pressure on the limited habitat.
 Animal population control is therefore an essential part of the effective management of the population.
 In 2008 a small group of macaques that had permanently relocated to the Catalan Bay area were culled.
-In 2012 the Government Minister for Health and the Environment Dr. John Cortes stated that the Government was investigating the possibility of reintroducing over a hundred macaques to their natural habitat in North Africa.
+In 2012 the Government Minister for Health and the Environment John Cortes stated that the Government was investigating the possibility of reintroducing over a hundred macaques to their natural habitat in North Africa.

 In October 2014, the Government of Gibraltar announced that it would export 30 of the monkeys to a safari park in Scotland.
 This caused a journalist spin that they were sent to Scotland for being especially "disruptive".
 By 2017, the monkeys at the Blair Drummond Safari Park near Stirling were doing well and the first births were being registered.